MingyuYang-Yale/BENG469/SP22/scRNA-CNV/README.md

 Wait for a few seconds until you see your requested session is running, then click **Connect to RStudio Server**.
 You will see a new window poping out.

 <p><img width="700" src="https://github.com/MingyuYang-Yale/BENG469/blob/main/SP21/ood-4.png" alt="foo bar" title="train &amp; tracks" /></p>

+### 7. Open the **CopyKAT** and **InferCNV** RMD files inside Rstudio Server

+Inside Rstudio, click the ellipsis icon in the file navigating panel at the bottom right.
+In the "Go To Folder" window that pops out, paste the following path to the "Directory" box: ```~/project/scRNA-CNV```, then click "Open".
+This will lead you to the directory where Trajectory_monocle2.Rmd and Trajectory_monocle3.Rmd are located.
+You can click these files to open them.